mieweb/wikiGDrive/README.md

---config /location/of/.wikigdrive - Location of config file --dest /location/of/downloaded/content - Destination for downloaded and converted markdown files --watch - Run program in loop, watch for gdrive changes
+--config /location/of/.wikigdrive - Location of config file --dest /location/of/downloaded/content - Destination for downloaded and converted markdown files --watch [mtime|changes] - Run program in loop, watch for gdrive changes

 --drive_id - An ID of the drive